 Welcome to the Chassaing lab website

-Research interest: Role of the microbiota in health and disease, with a particular focus on intestinal inflammation, carcinogenesis and neuro-inflammation.
+Research interest: Role of the microbiota in health and disease, with a focus on chronic inflammatory diseases

 Environmental factors-mediated modulation